EDU SERIES – Blogs: Part 1 of 4 – Creating Topics

 Yes, you’ve read unsatisfying, boring articles about SEO before, we’re going to show you the exact steps you need to take to actually get results.
 Even with no existing audience, no large blogs to link from and no connections in the industry.

 With these assumptions in hand there is one more that cannot be ignored.
 Your blog has to be about something that you are passionate about.
 If you’re creating a blog in the space that your business operates in, well then you must be oozing passion in all that you do, and start creating topics that reflect that.

 It’s popular to recommend going through Google communities, Facebook groups, etc. to try to find the perfect topic to build a high traffic site around… but it’s all a waste of time.

 For this guide, we will use as our topic, the wonderful world of tea.

 STEP 1: Create An Initial Article List

-With the topic in mind, come up with an initial list of articles that could be written, and keep them all in a spreadsheet.
-By doing this, you can make sure that you’re going to be writing about the best topics to go after, not just picking things randomly.
-The first couple of ideas may be fine, but by spending some time to put all the options out there I can be sure that I’m spending my time as effectively as possible.
+Come up with an initial list of articles that could be written.
+Keep them all in a spreadsheet.
+Make sure that you’re going to be writing about the best topics to go after, not just choosing randomly.
+By spending some time to put all the options out there, you can be sure that you’re spending my time as effectively as possible.

-The easiest way to make this list is to come up with a few article styles, then mix and match styles and content to build a huge list.
+The easiest way to make this list is to come up with a few article styles.
+Mix and match styles and content to build a huge list.